The 0.1 Second that Determines Your First Impression and Likeability

 That’s right.
 0.1 seconds

-That means making a first impression is almost instantaneous.
+That means making the first impression is almost instantaneous.

 Communication is both verbal and non-verbal.
 Oftentimes non-verbal communication (body language, speech pattern, facial gestures and physical appearance) hits the subconscious mind faster in a subtle, unintentional and unconscious manner.
-According to Princeton psychologists Janine Willis and Alexander Todorov, a tenth of a second are snap judgments on character often formed with insufficient time for rational thought.
+According to Princeton psychologists Janine Willis and Alexander Todorov, people respond to faces faster than the formation of rational thought.

 There’s No Second Chance at Making a Great First Impression